 ‘Despite his restricted colour palette Simpson nevertheless evokes a variety of materials …’ 2 in Confessional 6 (2019) the few elements: confessional box, folding metal door and rectangular shadows form a composition that alludes to the same ‘seeing/not seeing’ dichotomy suggested by the squints.
 As Jennifer Sliwka writes, ‘These are works whose subjects and treatment are entirely about the act of seeing or, perhaps more accurately, the inability to see.’
 3

 A new publication Michael Simpson: Paintings and Drawings 1989-2019 will accompany the exhibition and includes essays by Barry Schwabsky, Jennifer Sliwka and Mark Wallinger.
-A book launch will be held during the exhibition run.

 Simpson’s work is part of Slow Painting, a Hayward Gallery Touring exhibition of contemporary British painting which opens in Leeds in October and tours to venues across the UK.